Conference dates

 Research premise

-In the race to incorporate AI technologies, I’ve observed long-term consequences of design and its impact on people's sense of personal agency, trust, identity, and belonging.
+In the race to incorporate AI technologies, I’ve observed long-term consequences of design on how people trust and their sense of personal agency, identity, and belonging.
 With AI systems capable of emotionally persuasive interactions, there’s growing concern about their potential to exploit cognitively and psychologically vulnerable populations.
-This led me to collaborate with my moral psychology professor to examine the role of intentional design and moral education frameworks in mitigating the risks of normalizing human-AI interactions for those learning how to trust, namely children.
+This led me to collaborate with my moral psychology professor to examine the role of intentional design and moral education frameworks in mitigating the risks of normalized human-AI interactions for those learning how to trust, particularly children and users with psychological vulnerabilities.

 Paper session